jupyter/docker-stacks/docs/using/running.md

 **Example 2:**

 This command pulls the `jupyter/r-notebook` image tagged `2023-07-25` from Docker Hub if it is not already present on the local host.
-It then starts a container running a Notebook Server and exposes the server on host port 10000.
+It then starts a container running Server and exposes the server on host port 10000.
-The server logs appear in the terminal and include a URL to the Notebook Server, but with the internal container port (8888) instead of the correct host port (10000).
+The server logs appear in the terminal and include a URL to the Server, but with the internal container port (8888) instead of the correct host port (10000).

 ```bash
 docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work jupyter/r-notebook:2023-07-25
 ```

-Pressing `Ctrl-C` twice shuts down the Notebook Server and immediately destroys the Docker container.
+Pressing `Ctrl-C` twice shuts down the Server and immediately destroys the Docker container.
 New files and changes in `~/work` in the container will be preserved.
 Any other changes made in the container will be lost.